GridironApps/javascript-football-simulation/data/defensive_formation_formatting.md

 All directions (left, right, forward, backward) are based on the players local coordinate system.
 It assumes the player is facing the line of scrimmage.
 A defensive player moving left will appear to move to the offenses right.
 Similarly a defensive player moving backward will be moving away from the line of scrimmage.

 ## Alignment Rules
-The defense can make use of the following concepts to more easily set alignment.
+The defense can make use of the following concepts to more easily set alignment:

 - inside, the edge closest to the ball
 - outside, the edge furthest from the ball
-- strongside, the side of the defense (left or right) the defense has identified as the strenght of the offense.
+- strongside, the side of the defense (left or right) the defense has identified as the strength of the offense.
 This is calculated using preferences set by the user.
 - weakside, the side of the defense (left or right) opposite the strongside

 ### Horizontal Alignment Rules